shini4i/argo-watcher/docs/guides/gitops-updater.md

 ### Behaviour With Multiple Replicas

 With `STATE_TYPE=postgres`, the manual lock and its temporary suppression are stored in the database, so a lock set through any replica rejects deployments on all of them, and it survives a restart.
 Enforcement is immediate: every deploy request resolves the lock state at that moment, so a lock set on one replica rejects the next deploy that reaches any other replica.
-Web UI clients connected to a replica that did not serve the lock request see the banner update within a few seconds, when that replica's watcher next samples the state.
+Web UI clients see the banner update within a few seconds, when their replica's watcher next samples the state — including on the replica that served the lock request.
+The operator who set or released the lock sees their own change reflected right away.

 With `STATE_TYPE=in-memory` the lock lives in the process that served the request.
 That is correct for a single replica — the only supported configuration for in-memory state — but the lock is lost on restart.